MicrosoftDocs/winrt-api/windows.system/launcheroptions_preferredapplicationpackagefamilyname.md

 > This property is only implemented on Desktop devices.

 ## -examples
-Call the [Launcher.LaunchFileAsync(IStorageFile, LauncherOptions) | launchFileAsync(IStorageFile, LauncherOptions)](launcher_launchfileasync_1480137410.md) method with **preferredApplicationDisplayName** set to the display name of an app in the Windows Store and the **preferredApplicationPackageFamilyName ** set to the package family name of an app in the Windows Store.
+Call the [Launcher.LaunchFileAsync(IStorageFile, LauncherOptions) | launchFileAsync(IStorageFile, LauncherOptions)](launcher_launchfileasync_1480137410.md) method with **preferredApplicationDisplayName** set to the display name of an app in the Microsoft Store and the **preferredApplicationPackageFamilyName ** set to the package family name of an app in the Microsoft Store.

 ```javascript
 // Path to the file in the app package to launch